bwogit/CI_PP5_SURF_HAVEN/README.md

 - Allows the user to view the list of surf products.
 - User stories covered: 10

+**Feature Test**:
+1. Navigate to the "Shop" page.
+2. Verify that all products are listed with clear images, titles, descriptions, prices.
+3. Ensure that product categories and filters are available to help users find specific products.

 <details><summary>See feature image</summary>

 ![Shop](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_product_list.jpg)